CommE2E/comm/README.md

 The whole project is written in Flow-typed Javascript.
 The code is organized in a monorepo structure using Yarn Workspaces.

 - `native` contains the code for the React Native app, which supports both iOS and Android.
-- `server` contains the code for the Node/Express server.
+- `keyserver` contains the code for the Node/Express server.
 - `web` contains the code for the React desktop website.
 - `landing` contains the code for the [Comm landing page](https://comm.app).
 - `lib` contains code that is shared across multiple other workspaces, including most of the Redux stack that is shared across native/web.